justin-pyne/dota-liquipedia-web-scraper/README.md

 # dota-liquipedia-web-scraper
 Scraping information off Liquipedia from DOTA2 professional leagues using BeautifulSoup and saving to CSV files for further statistical analysis.

-Libraries used: pandas, bs4, csv, requests
+Libraries used: pandas, bs4, csv, requests.
 Data vizualizations done using PowerBI.

 Project writeup is available on my Notion: